GeorgeWeb/syclref/_api-docs/base.h/cl%253A%253Asycl%253A%253Aitem/functions/get_range/index.md

    The dimension of the range to retrieve.

-   **Returns:** The value of the global range in the dimension specified.
+   **Returns:** dimensionThe dimension of the range to retrieve.
+The value of the global range in the dimension specified.

 ---